-Mauss, Dr. Karl, born on 17-05-1898 in Plön, Schleswig Holstein.
+Mauss, Dr. Emil Karl Hans, born on 17-05-1898 in Plön, Schleswig Holstein. as the son of Karl Mauss and his wife Wilhelmine “Minna”, born Lohoff.
+He had a brother (Wilhelm) and a sister (Anneliese).
 In 1914, at only sixteen years of age he volunteered to serve during the first war.
 Thanks to his obstinacy and the support of his father, he was accepted and joined 192nd Jägerregiment, serving during the war at Arras, Flanders, Somme and Isonzo In 1915, barely seventeen as the youngest man in the division, he was awarded the Iron Cross, 2nd class for distinguishing himself as the best scout in the region during the Battle of the Somme.
 The year after, he was promoted to 2nd Leutnant, becoming one of the youngest commissioned officers of the entire army and a short time later after the transfer of his division to the East into the Carpathians, received the Iron Cross 1st class.

 , with which he participated in the 1939 Invasion of Poland.
 In May 1940 his 10th Panzer Division traveled west to take part in the Battle of France together with Generaloberst, Heinz Guderian’s XIX Army Corps, Heinz Wilhelm Guderian.
 Already in these first engagements Mauss successfully utilized his war experiences from 1914-18, his energy and enthusiasm transferring to his men .